Home

 Cholula

 Cholula is Mexico's most ancient city since it has been continually inhabited for almost 2,500 years.
 It is located 111 km. or 70 miles from Mexico City and 12 km. or 7 miles from the City of Puebla.
-Cholula is surrounded by the highest volcanoes in Mexico: La Malinche, el Popocatépetl y el Iztacihuatl.
+Cholula is surrounded by some of the highest volcanoes in Mexico: La Malinche, el Popocatépetl y el Iztacihuatl.

-UDLA was founded in 1940 in Mexico City with the name of Mexico City College.
+UDLAP was founded in 1940 in Mexico City with the name of Mexico City College.
 In 1959 it was accepted as a member of the Southern Association of Colleges and Schools (SACS) in the United States.
-Today the UDLA is a private university with broad national and international prestige, and has a student population of about eight thousand students in undergraduate and graduate programs.
+Today the UDLAP is a private university with broad national and international prestige, and has a student population of about eight thousand students in undergraduate and graduate programs.
 Our university is defined as a learning community that is pluralistic and inclusive, seeking both personal and professional development in all of its members.

 There are some very wonderful places to visit while you are here: the Pyramid in Cholula, the centro historico and the Museo Amparo in Puebla, and the Iglesia (Church) in Tonanzintla.

-More info about Cholula: http://www.vivecholula.gob.mx/eng/index.php
+More info about Cholula: http://www.vivecholula.com

 Things to know about Cholula: